Shane Shillingford

-Shane Shillingford (born 22 February 1983) is a West Indian cricketer who plays first-class and List A cricket for the Windward Islands and Test cricket for the West Indies cricket team.
-On 4 March 2021 it was announced that Shillingford has joined Home Counties Premier League, Division 1 side Buckingham Town.
+Shane Shillingford (born 22 February 1983) is a West Indian cricketer who played first-class and List A cricket for the Windward Islands and Test cricket for the West Indies cricket team.

 Early life

 Shillingford was born on 22 February 1983 in Dublanc, Dominica.

+Domestic career

+He played for various teams within the West Indian cricket system, including the Windward Islands cricket team and the Saint Lucia Kings.
+On 4 March 2021 it was announced that Shillingford has joined Home Counties Premier League, Division 1 side Buckingham Town.
+He continued to play amateur cricket after his professional retirement, including an award-winning performance during the St. Vincent & Grenadines International masters T20 event in November 2025, having helped win the game for the North East Masters against New York Masters at the field adjacent to the Arnos Vale Stadium, scoring 87 from 33 balls.

 International career

 Shillingford made his Test debut on 10 June 2010 in the home series against South Africa and played in three matches in that series.
 He then toured Sri Lanka with the 2010–11 West Indies team and took five wickets in his first test match of the tour: four in the first innings triggering a Sri Lankan collapse and instigating a follow-on.
 However half of the third day was washed out in rain and Sri Lanka rallied after the follow-on and salvaged a draw.